deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 In cases where the label is not available, we strongly recommend to also use the :doc:`Prediction Drift check</checks_gallery/vision/distribution/plot_train_test_prediction_drift>`, which uses the same methods but on the model's predictions, and can detect possible changes in the distribution of the label.

-All of the computer vision checks use the :doc:`image and label properties</user-guide/vision-properties>` to estimate drift, as image data and labels are not simple one-dimensional variables.

 For code examples, see `here <#computer-vision-checks>`__